 - On walls and trim since most paints are now sold as paint + primer in one formulas.

-Glidden Diamond is sold at The Home Depot – I used this over peach shell motif wallpaper in my power room and was super pleased to see how well it covered in one coat.
+A paint and primer in one formula is what I used over peach shell motif wallpaper in my power room and was super pleased to see how well it covered in one coat.
 It went on like velvet.
 It is washable & stain resistant.
 It is a zero VOC, low odor paint + primer that offers excellent hide and coverage alongside outstanding scrub-ability…. and moderately priced!

 Pros: One – two coat coverage.
 Eggshell finish rolls